sirNugg3ts/nestjs-better-auth/README.md

 export class AppModule {}
 ```

+> [!NOTE]
-> **Info**: Choose either the controller/route level approach or the global approach based on your needs.
+> Choose either the controller/route level approach or the global approach based on your needs.
 You don't need to implement both.

 ## Decorators